DEREK-DEV-AFK/pyTeal_Basics_algorand/README.md

 # Basics of pyTEAL

-through pyTEAL developers can write Algorand Smart Contracts (ASC) in python
+through pyTEAL developers can write Algorand Smart Contracts (ASC) in python.
+And sending transaction with algoSDK through PureStake API

 ## Dependencies
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install.